 You can be as complicated or simple as you want depending on your comfort with audio equipment, but at the minimum you’ll want a microphone and software for recording your voice.
-Recording equipment like these three top options of various price points will get you started:
+Recording equipment like these best podcast microphones of various price points will get you started:

 - Blue’s World-Renowned Yeti Microphone ($65)

 - Behringer’s Complete Podcasting Set ($99)

 Plenty of other brands sell studio-quality, plug-and-play podcast setups that can get you recording today—but I personally use the Focusrite setup, myself.

 Now, it’s time to plan out your show.
 If you’re doing an interview-style show, you’ll now want to start getting some guests involved.
 You can use your existing social network to reach out to people you already know or are connected with on Twitter or Facebook.
 You can also head to Medium or Amazon to find authors or experts on topics specific to your niche.

 Once you’ve gathered a list, put together an outreach email template (as you’ll be doing this over and over) that’s short and clear with expectations.
 Tell your potential interviewee who you are, what your podcast is about, and what you’re asking of them.
 Do a few test interviews with friends and family to make sure everything is being recorded at the quality you want and then book your first episode.